Athens, Ohio: Economy

 From the mid-1800s until the 1950s, coal and brick-making were major sources of employment in the county.
 They became a minor source after the best and most available coal had been extracted and cheaper brick-making became available outside the area.
 A former manufacturing company was the Midget Motors Corporation, makers of the small automobile, the King Midget.

 Ohio University is the largest employer in Athens County.
-In addition to direct employment through the University, much of the local economy depends on tourism and events related to the University, through local restaurants, bars, stores and hotels.
+In addition to direct employment through the university, much of the local economy depends on tourism and events related to the university, through local restaurants, bars, stores and hotels.
 Manufacturing and technology related businesses, including Quidel Corporation (formerly Diagnostic Hybrids), Stewart-MacDonald, Sunpower, Mitchell Electronics, Fastenall, and Gorman-Redlich.

-Since the 1970s Athens has earned a reputation as one of the more progressive (liberal) communities in Southeastern Ohio.
-That reputation includes Democratic political leaning, presence of some international communities, support for use of alternative energy, calling for 'smart growth' development, development of small farms emphasizing sustainable and organic-produced crops, and support for local businesses.
-The Athens Farmers Market is open year-round.

-Court Street has a number of small to large student apartment buildings.
-Ohio University's main 'college green' entrance is located at Court & Union.
-The student center (John Calhoun Baker University Center) is at one end of Court Street.
-Several Athens shopping areas are located outside the uptown area; the largest is on East State Street with a small mall, several shopping strip centers, large box stores, car dealerships, hotels/motels and many local and national sit-down / fast food restaurants.
-On the north side of town is Columbus Road area with some shopping, car dealer, motels, eateries and office buildings.
-On the south side, Richland Avenue has large student housing apartment complexes.
-West Union St. has a hospital complex, some student housing and the county fairgrounds.
-A large fire in Nov.
-2014 damaged or destroyed six buildings on West Union (near Court St).
-The buildings housed businesses and upper floor student apartments, no one was hurt in the fire with one business reopened for business in early 2015 and rebuilding on the sites started in the summer of 2015.